noelmcloughlin/linkml-project-copier/README.md

 ### Step 5: Generate documentation locally

 LinkML generates schema documentation automatically.
-The template comes with GitHub Actions that generate and publish the documentation when you push schema changes to GitHub.
+The template includes the configuration for generating and publishing the documentation with GitHub whenever you push schema changes to GitHub.
 The published documentation can be found at a URL like this one:
 `https://{github-user-or-organization}.github.io/{project-name}/`

 You can also preview the documentation locally before pushing to GitHub by running: